parastoorazavi/python-api-challenge/README.md

 - Create a heat map that displays the humidity for every city from the part I of the homework.
 - Narrow down the DataFrame to find your ideal weather condition.
 For example:

--- A max temperature lower than 80 degrees but higher than 70.
+  o A max temperature lower than 80 degrees but higher than 70.

-Wind speed less than 10 mph.
+  o Wind speed less than 10 mph.

-Zero cloudiness.
+  o Zero cloudiness.

-Drop any rows that don't contain all three conditions.
+  o Drop any rows that don't contain all three conditions.
 You want to be sure the weather is ideal.

-Note: Feel free to adjust to your specifications but be sure to limit the number of rows returned by your API requests to a reasonable number.
+  o Note: Feel free to adjust to your specifications but be sure to limit the number of rows returned by your API requests to a reasonable number.